akshaysundar07/Robotic-arm-mounted-on-a-two-wheeled-drive-vehicle/README.md

-# Save the provided markdown content to a .md file

-markdown_content = """
 # Robotic Rover Control System

 This repository contains the source code for a robotic rover equipped with a 4-DOF robotic arm and a claw end effector, controlled via a web interface.
 The system uses a Raspberry Pi, L298N motor drivers for the 4-wheeled base, PCA9685 for servo control, and ADXL345 for vibration analysis.
 It includes predictive maintenance features based on motor current signal analysis.